 French hybrid lilac (Syringa vulgaris).
 If you think that the name implies that there is fragrance featured, you would be right.
 French hybrid lilacs feature wonderful fragrance all round.
 Also, there is a wide variety of colours and colour combinations to choose from.
-Look for ‘Sensation’, one of my favourites, with purple blooms rimmed with creamy white.
+Look for ‘Sensation’, one of our favourites, with purple blooms rimmed with creamy white.

 Japanese tree lilac (Syringa reticulate).
 Yes, they originated in Japan, but the most popular variety of this species is a Canadian introduction: Sheridan Nurseries in Ontario introduced ‘Ivory Silk’ a couple of generations ago.
 It is now the most popular Japanese lilac in North American and is a popular street tree in Europe.
 Go figure!
 Disease and insect resistant, tolerant of city conditions, reliable repeat bloomer from year to year, hardy to Zone 3 and a perfect choice for smaller lots where a compact tree is demanded.
 And guess what?
 It blooms after the Preston lilacs, in mid-June through early July.
 That is how you get up to six weeks of lilac blossoms!

 4. SUNFLOWERS (Helianthus) When it comes to “big” flowers and lots of them, you really can’t beat sunflowers.
 In terms of value per bloom, this is about as good as it gets at about $2 a packet of seeds.
-While you may think of sunflowers as attractive, su- loving (thus, the name) and fast-growing annual plants, they have much more to recommend them.
+While you may think of sunflowers as attractive, sun- loving (thus, the name) and fast-growing annual plants, they have much more to recommend them.

 Sunflowers attract myriad pollinators, from honeybees to a wide variety of native bees.
 In fact, if you stand still and observe a sunflower when it is at its peak of pollen production, you will notice that all kinds of beneficial insects are attracted to them.